fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 A boma is an animal enclosure.
 We visited the park’s bomas to see the creatures there; orphaned black and white rhino – poachers got their parents, wildebeest and buffalo sold to other parks – caught wild and brought here, white rhino waiting to be moved.

-From outside the large wooden pens we get close-up views of the wild animals we’ve been seeing in the park.
+From outside these large wooden pens we get close-up views of the park’s wild animals.
 The white rhinos don’t like us, and threaten to charge; the buffalo are confused, the wildebeest scared.
 They all recognise our human form.
 It’s so odd that they don’t recognise or fear us when we’re on the back of an open top truck.
 Our form is masked, and the truck becomes a portable hide; every time we get close to a wild animal and it doesn’t freak out and run, or get angry and confront us, I’m surprised.
 The 4-wheeled motor vehicle is just a confusion to them.

 It was feeding time for the two orphaned black rhino.
 They have been reared by humans and aren’t fearful.
-They’re fed a milky drink and hay, and don’t mind us watching them closely.
+They’re fed a diet of milk and hay, and don’t mind us watching them closely.
 They talk to each other, making high pitched squeaks, a bewitching and endearing noise; beasts this big shouldn’t make such delicate and delightful sounds.
 It makes you want to cry, like a soppy Disney movie.

 The centenary centre is just around the corner.
 The road there was filled with playful giraffe and elephant.
 We had our first close encounter with elephants, 4 bulls, nervously close, they walked our way.
 We’d heard horror stories about elephants trampling people and cars, one charged Claire’s car on a previous trip, tusking the girl next to her – a terrifying experience.
 "We should go now", Jannes said.
 But Kelsey kept her distance, and the elephants showed no signs of agitation, they crossed behind us without incident.
 At the centre we ate cheeseburgers and chips.